IBM/watsonx-data-lab/docs/wxd-superset.md

 Try to create different charts/dashboards if you have time.

-**Note**: When you are finished using Apache Superset, press CTRL-C (Control-C) in the terminal window that you used to start it.
+!!! warning "When you are finished using Apache Superset, press CTRL-C (Control-C) in the terminal window that you used to start it.
 This will stop the program and release the resources it is using.
-If you press CTRL-C twice, it immediately kills the program, but it may lose some of the work that you may have done.
+If you press CTRL-C twice, it immediately kills the program, but it may lose some of the work that you may have done."

  ![Browser](wxd-images/superset-18.png)